LynnLab-JNU/ngsap-playbook/README.md

-### 2. Install the NGSAP Galaxy instance in a virtualbox virutal machine using vagrant.
+### II.
+Install the NGSAP Galaxy instance in a virtualbox virutal machine using vagrant.

 *Installation Steps:-*